-In the preceding proposition we refer to \tilde{X} as the one-point compactification of X even in the case that X is compact to begin with.
+In the preceding proposition we refer to $\tilde{X}$ as the one-point compactification of X even in the case that X is compact to begin with.
 Most definitions of compactification require a space to be dense in any compactification.
-(See my remarks in the beginning of section 17.3 of [13].)
+(See my remarks in the beginning of section 17.3 of [16].)
 We have previously adopted the convention that the unitization of a unital algebra gets a new multiplicative identity.
 In the spirit of consistency with this choice we will in the sequel subscribe to the convention that the one-point compactification of a compact space gets an additional (isolated) point.
+(See also the terminology we introduce in 14.3.1.)

-From the point of view of the Gelfand-Naimark theorem (12.3.22) the fundamental insight prompted by the next proposition is that the unitization of a commutative C^ -algebra is, in some sense, the "same thing" as the one-point compactification of a locally compact Hausdorff space.
+From the point of view of the Gelfand-Naimark theorem (12.3.14) the fundamental insight prompted by the next proposition is that the unitization of a commutative $C^$ -algebra is, in some sense, the "same thing" as the one-point compactification of a locally compact Hausdorff space.

-12.3.27.
+12.3.19.
 Proposition.
-If X is a locally compact Hausdorff space, then the unital C-algebras $(\mathcal{C}0(X))^{\sim}$ and $\mathcal{C}(\widetilde{X})$ are isometrically -isomorphic.
+If X is a locally compact Hausdorff space, then the unital C\-algebras $(\mathcal{C}0(X))^{\sim}$ and $\mathcal{C}(\widetilde{X})$ are isometrically \-isomorphic.